-Plan a time when the whole team can get together to go over the benefits of using TeamGantt on your projects.
-This doesn’t have to be a long meeting, ideally less than 30 minutes, but it does give your team a chance to have specific questions answered or concerns addressed.
+Plan a time when the whole team can meet to go over the benefits of using TeamGantt.
+The ideal meeting is less than 30 minutes and gives your team a chance to get specific answers to any questions they may have.

 5. Work your project.

-Now that you have your team excited about working in TeamGantt, it’s time to actually work in TeamGantt.
-Make sure you’re keeping task progress updated, adding new tasks as needed and checking off milestones as things are completed.
+Now that your team is excited about using TeamGantt, it’s time to go to work.
+Make sure you’re keeping task progress updated, adding new tasks as needed, and checking off milestones.

-Tip: It can be tempting to go back to email for things but remember that TeamGantt can handle all of your project and task communication needs.
-Keep the conversation going inside of TeamGantt and only use email for communicating with resources and as a last resort.
+Tip: It can be tempting to go back to email for project communications.
+TeamGantt can handle all of your project and task communication needs.
+Keep the conversation going inside of TeamGantt.

 “We love TeamGantt.
 We couldn’t have launched Treehouse successfully without it!” – Ryan Carson, Team Treehouse